fre-hu/mdarray/DESIGN.md

 have a partially evaluated expression.
 It is needed to be able to merge the expression and view types as above, and simplifies expression building.

-The `Expression` trait is not implemented for the `Array` and `Tensor` types.
+The `Expression` trait is not implemented for the `Array` type.
 The reason is that it would give the wrong behavior, so that e.g. the result from the `map` method is an expression and not an array.
 One would then also expect the input array to be consumed, but it is not useful as default.

 The `Expression` trait is also not implemented for `&Slice` and `&mut Slice`.
 While it could make sense and be convenient, it unfortunately deviates from